-- a AIX
+- .a AIX

-- so Linux, Solaris, HP-IPF
+- .so Linux, Solaris, HP-IPF

 - .sl HP-PA

-3. Ensure that the application execution environment has reference to the ODBC driver manager by including the corresponding shared library in the environment variable for the library path.
-The following table indicates the library name by operating system in the C shell,
+- 3. Ensure that the application execution environment has reference to the ODBC driver manager by including the corresponding shared library in the environment variable for the library path.
+The following table indicates the library name by operating system

-Operating system Environment variable Library name AIX LIBPATH libodbc.a HP-UX, Linux, and Solaris LD_LIBRARY_PATH libodbc.so in the Bourne or Korn shell,
+Operating system Environment variable Library name AIX LIBPATH libodbc.a HP-UX, Linux, and Solaris LD_LIBRARY_PATH libodbc.so in the C shell, setenv ODBCINI /opt/odbc/system_odbc.ini in the Bourne or Korn shell,